How Often Do Hotels Replace Mattresses? Behind The Scenes

 However, this doesn’t necessarily mean that the mattresses in a budget hotel will be uncomfortable – many still maintain a high level of comfort despite being used for several years in a row.

 Additionally, some may opt for mattress covers or protectors in order to extend the life of each mattress.
-By doing this, these hotels can ensure that all guests have a comfortable and restful night’s sleep during their extended stays.

 Conclusion